demarley/goldilocks/README.md

 ## Getting Started

 The goldilocks framework has been developed in the CMSSW release `CMSSW_8_0_28_patch1`.
-To begin, checkout the relevant packages, including the [hepPlotter]() submodule for goldilocks.
+To begin, checkout the relevant packages, including the [hepPlotter](https://github.com/demarley/hepPlotter) module for goldilocks.

 ```
 ## setup CMSSW